SchweizerischeBundesbahnen/journey-service/TechnicalAspects.md

 Any **APIs with `/v*/INCUBATOR/*` in their URL are highly @Experimental and might be changed breakingly on a daily basis or might even be deleted without further notice** (if you use it, make sure you keep frequent communication with us).

 ### Deprecated stuff
-Any APIs to be removed soon, will have a `@Deprecated` annotation and will be easily visible in the Swagger-UI (check any migration hints given and migrate as soon as possible).
+Any APIs to be removed soon, will have a `@Deprecated` annotation and will be easily visible in the Swagger-UI (check any migration hints given and migrate as soon as possible to the suggested new approach).

 Some **properties in response models might have a "description" like "@Deprecated use ... instead"**, to lead you into correcting steps.